tabcat/spec/OVERVIEW.md

 ## The CRDTs

 The CRDTs being used are best described as [Merkle-CRDTs](https://research.protocol.ai/publications/merkle-crdts-merkle-dags-meet-crdts/).
 That is the combination of CRDTs with Merkle-DAGs.
 This gives some nice properties to the CRDTs, two being causal links and deduplication.
-Since the causal links are part of the data and any entry can be merged without conflict, the network does not need to worry about delivery order.
+The Merkle-DAGs are also used as a storage/transport layer, this adds a degree of separation from the network being used for replication.

 ## Fundamental Limits

 Do not try to build a cryptocurrency with OrbitDB (unless you really, really want to).
-There are somethings you cannot do with OrbitDB and similar peer-to-peer databases.These limits are explained in [Byzantine Eventual Consistency and the Fundamental Limits of Peer-to-Peer Databases](https://martin.kleppmann.com/2021/10/07/consensusdays.html).
+There are some things you cannot do with OrbitDB and similar peer-to-peer databases.
+These limits are explained in [Byzantine Eventual Consistency and the Fundamental Limits of Peer-to-Peer Databases](https://martin.kleppmann.com/2021/10/07/consensusdays.html).
 With OrbitDB we allow concurrent and async updates to occur and be merged.
 This is great for use in some applications, but for others with invariants like *no negative numbers* this isn't doable.

 ## Design in Use